 DOC5.6.1 Procedure For Compliance

-DOC5.6.1.1 NGC may, from time to time, but generally not more than twice in any calendar year, request that the DNO procure from the Generator a statement confirming compliance with the relevant Grid Code Connection Conditions at the Embedded Medium Power Station not subject to an embedded generation agreement in question.
+DOC5.6.1.1 NGESO may, from time to time, but generally not more than twice in any calendar year, request that the DNO procure from the Generator a statement confirming compliance with the relevant Grid Code Connection Conditions at the Embedded Medium Power Station not subject to an embedded generation agreement in question.
 Such requests will generally, but not necessarily, be contingent on the issues raised in DOC6.5.3.3 below.

 DOC5.6.1.2 On request from the DNO, in furtherance of DOC5.6.1.1 above or at other times not generally more than twice per calendar year, the Generator will provide to the DNO a statement with appropriate supporting evidence of compliance with the relevant Grid Code requirements.
-The DNO will immediately submit this information to NGC.
-The Generator is at liberty to submit the data directly to NGC, but a copy must be submitted in parallel to the DNO.
+The DNO will immediately submit this information to NGESO.
+The Generator is at liberty to submit the data directly to NGESO, but a copy must be submitted in parallel to the DNO.

-DOC5.6.1.3 In the event that in NGC's view an Embedded Medium Power Station fails persistently to comply with the Grid Code Connection Conditions NGC shall notify the DNO giving details of the failure and of the monitoring that NGC has carried out.
+DOC5.6.1.3 In the event that in NGESO's view an Embedded Medium Power Station fails persistently to comply with the Grid Code Connection Conditions NGESO shall notify the DNO giving details of the failure and of the monitoring that NGESO has carried out.

-DOC5.6.1.4 The DNO will notify the Generator responsible for the Embedded Medium Power Station in question as soon as possible, and in any case within 2 working days of all the facts contained in the NGC notice.
+DOC5.6.1.4 The DNO will notify the Generator responsible for the Embedded Medium Power Station in question as soon as possible, and in any case within 2 working days of all the facts contained in the NGESO notice.

 DOC5.6.1.5 The Generator responsible for the Embedded Medium Power Station in question will, as soon as possible, provide the DNO with an explanation of the reasons for the failure and details of the action that it proposes to take to comply with the Grid Code Connections Conditions within a reasonable period.

-DOC 5.6.1.6 NGC, the DNO and the Generator will then discuss the action the Generator proposes to take and will endeavour to reach agreement as to:
+DOC 5.6.1.6 NGESO, the DNO and the Generator will then discuss the action the Generator proposes to take and will endeavour to reach agreement as to:

 (a) any short term operational measures necessary to protect other Users; and